chaisemartinPackages/did_multiplegt_stat/README.md

 # did_multiplegt_stat
- did_multiplegt_stat -- Estimation of heterogeneity-robust difference-in-differences (DID) estimators, with a binary, discrete, or continuous treatment or instrument, in designs with stayers, assuming that past treatments do not affect the current outcome. ([de Chaisemartin, C, D'Haultfoeuille, X, Pasquier, F, Vazquez-Bare, G, 2022](https://ssrn.com/abstract=4011782)).
+ did_multiplegt_stat -- Estimation of heterogeneity-robust difference-in-differences (DID) estimators, with a binary, discrete, or continuous treatment or instrument, in designs with stayers, assuming that past treatments do not affect the current outcome. ([de Chaisemartin, C, D'Haultfoeuille, X, Pasquier, F, Sow, D, Vazquez-Bare, G, 2022](https://ssrn.com/abstract=4011782)).

 ## Overview

 **did_multiplegt_stat** estimates difference-in-differences estimators for continuous treatments with heterogeneous effects, assuming that between consecutive periods, the treatment of some units, the switchers, changes, while the treatment of other units does not change.
-It computes the three estimators (including an IV-related estimator) introduced in [de Chaisemartin, C, D'Haultfoeuille, X, Pasquier, F, Vazquez‐Bare, G (2022)](https://ssrn.com/abstract=4011782).
+It computes the three estimators (including an IV-related estimator) introduced in [de Chaisemartin, C, D'Haultfoeuille, X, Pasquier, F, Sow, D, Vazquez‐Bare, G (2024)](https://ssrn.com/abstract=4011782).
 The estimators computed by the command assume static effects and rely on a parallel trends assumptions.

 The command can be used with more than two periods.
 If the number of periods is greater than two, the command estimates, for each pair of two successive periods, the requested DID estimators (aoss, waoss or iwaoss) as well as their aggregated versions defined as a weighted average of the estimators of the different pairs of periods.
 The command can also be used when the panel data is unbalaced or presents gaps.